sabnanih/sabnanih.github.io/_posts/2020-06-26-IMDB-TV-Show-Analysis-Part2.md

 This concludes part 2 of the IMDB TV Show Analysis.
 The code used for this analysis (and part 1) can be found <a href="https://github.com/sabnanih/imdb-tv-analysis/blob/master/analysis.ipynb" target="_blank" rel="nofollow noopener noreferrer">here</a>.
 Part 1 of the analysis which deals with overrated/underrated TV shows, consistency of TV shows, and whether shows were canceled early or went too far, can be found <a href="/blog/2020/05/25/IMDB-TV-Show-Analysis" target="_blank" rel="nofollow">here</a>.

+To see this post on medium, click <a href="https://towardsdatascience.com/imdb-television-show-data-analysis-part-2-39ebf47977ff" target="_blank" rel="nofollow noopener noreferrer">here</a>.

 {% if page.comments == true %}
   {% include comments.html %}